olivervu25/DigitalTwins_Solutions/README.md

 ### Solution

 The hard test involved creating a package called "squarepolynomials" with 5 functions for working with the square of polynomials, including root finding, min/max identification, visualization, and value finding.
-A vignette was developed to demonstrate the usage of the package, and the package was successfully tested with no errors, warnings, or notes using https://win-builder.r-project.org/.
-The project demonstrates strong proficiency in R programming, data manipulation, and package development.
+A vignette was developed to demonstrate the usage of the package, and the package was successfully tested with no errors, warnings, or notes on https://win-builder.r-project.org/.
+This demonstrates ,y strong proficiency in R programming, data manipulation, and package development.